WillowierUser66/ToolwearIR/README.md

 ```
 pip install opencv-python
 ```
-## Contributions
-If you want to contribute to the code you can create your own branch just send me a message at juanp.gchavira@gmail.com to talk and know what are you planning to do with this code.
-Of course if you're planning on using this code in your research, please cite my work.
-Don't be afraid to reach out and give me any feedback or suggestion I can also answer questions.
-It would be cool to use this code to gather enough data to build a machine learning model to predict tool wear using temperature, If you're also interested in that pleae reach out.

 ## References
 [1]
 [2]
 [3] J. A. Ramirez-Nunez, M. Trejo-Hernandez, R. J. Romero-Troncoso, G. Herrera-Ruiz, and R. A. Osornio-Rios, “Smart-sensor for tool-breakage detection in milling process under dry and wet conditions based on infrared thermography,” Int.
 J. Adv.
 Manuf.
 Technol., vol. 97, no. 5, Art. no. 5, July 2018, [doi: 10.1007/s00170-018-2060-4](https://link.springer.com/article/10.1007/s00170-018-2060-4).
 [4] N. Brili, M. Ficko, and S. Klančnik, “Tool Condition Monitoring of the Cutting Capability of a Turning Tool Based on Thermography,” Sensors, vol. 21, no. 19, Art. no. 19, Jan.
 2021, [doi: 10.3390/s21196687](https://www.mdpi.com/1424-8220/21/19/6687).